muturgan/fastest-express-validator/README.md

     customErrorHandler,
 );

+const middlewareWithDebug = RequestValidator(
+    { query: querySchema },
+    null, // define a custom error handler if you want to

+    { debug: true } // you can pass some options for a fastest-validator instance
+                    // it should implements a ValidatorConstructorOptions interface
+                    // note that this package set a "useNewCustomCheckerFunction" option in true by default
+                    // so you should override it to use a v1 syntax for built-in rules );

 // also this package provides BodyValidator and ParamsValidator short validators const shortQueryMiddleware = QueryValidator(
     querySchema,
-    // also you can pass a custom error handler in a second argument );
+    // also you can pass a custom error handler in a second argument,
+    // also you can pass a ValidatorConstructorOptions in a third argument );

 app.get('/', validationMiddleware, (req, res) => {